anil098421/TestingLibrary/README.md

 ./gradlew publishToMavenLocal
 ```

 This will make the library available in your local Maven repository.
-This will make the library available in your local Maven repository.